midnightntwrk/midnight-architecture/proposals/0019-cost-model.md

 4. Persistent disk storage
 5. (secondary) "Churn", or temporary disk storage

-The first two are measured in *time* (specifically, nanoseconds), while the latter three are measure in *bytes*.
+The first two are measured in *time* (specifically, picoseconds), while the latter three are measure in *bytes*.
 It may seem counterintuitive that disk reads are measured in time, while writes are measured in quantity -- the reason for this is straightforward: For reads, we only care that we can read all the